openstack-infra/system-config/doc/source/sysadmin.rst

    is received should be used, and the SSH keys should be added with the confirmation constraint ('ssh-add -c').
- * The number of SSH keys that are configured to permit access to OpenStack machines should be kept to a minimum.
+ * The number of SSH keys that are configured to permit access to OpenContrail machines should be kept to a minimum.
- * OpenStack Infrastructure machines must use puppet to centrally manage and configure user accounts, and the SSH authorized_keys files from the opencontrail-infra/config repository.
+ * OpenContrail Infrastructure machines must use puppet to centrally manage and configure user accounts, and the SSH authorized_keys files from the opencontrail-infra/config repository.
  * SSH keys should be periodically rotated (at least once per year).